Icing-Project/NDA/docs/NDA-SPECS.md

 ## Conclusion

-The NADE Desktop Application for Windows leverages C++ and Qt6 to provide maximum performance and native Windows integration.
+The NDA Desktop Application for Windows leverages C++ and Qt6 to provide maximum performance and native Windows integration.
 By using direct Windows audio APIs (WASAPI, ASIO, WDM-KS) and hardware-accelerated encryption (AES-NI), the application achieves professional-grade performance with ultra-low latency and minimal resource usage.

 The C++/Qt architecture provides:
 - **Superior Performance**: <5ms latency, <10% CPU usage, <100MB RAM